storm1er/ha_integration_parcelsapp/README.md

 Use the `parcelsapp.remove_package` service to remove a package from tracking.
 This will delete the associated sensor and stop any further updates for that package.

+#### `parcelsapp.prune_packages`

+- **Arguments:** None

+Use the `parcelsapp.prune_packages` service to automatically remove packages that haven't been updated in over 2 months.
+This helps keep your tracked packages list clean by removing old, inactive tracking entries.

 ### Tracking Sensor

 The `track_package` service creates a sensor for each tracked package with the following attributes: